farshad991/Trade-Calculator/README.md

 # Trade-Calculator
 Trading Calculator for Persian Users (Farsi Language)

-Please install the fonts in the font folder or download from the link below before using the files: https://github.com/rastikerdar/vazirmatn
+Please install the fonts in the font folder or download from the link before using the files: https://github.com/rastikerdar/vazirmatn